 • Spell out acronyms once, use (almost) exclusively thereafter

-• Italicize all uncommon foreign words at every instance and provide an English translation in parentheses in the first instance.
+• Italicize all uncommon non-English words at every instance and provide an English translation in parentheses in the first instance.

 • Set words used as words in italics if they are not in double quotes